 20. Experience high-altitude courses at Upzone Adventure Park

-21. Explore the history of the Earth and the development of life at the Gothenburg Museum of Natural History
+21. Explore the development of life at the Gothenburg Museum of Natural History

 22. Go to sea at Maritiman